guillaumekoenig/guillaumekoenig.github.io/src/microbiology.md

 ---

 Molecular biology.
 Levels, ascending order: atom, molecule, nucleotide/nucleic acid/base which all refer somewhat to ACGT in DNA (ACGU in RNA), codon (formed from 3 RNA bases).
-Hence there are 64 possible codons, that encode 20 building blocks (molecular compounds) for proteins.
+Hence there are 64 possible codons, that encode 20 amino acids (molecular compounds).
+Ribosomes translate the RNA into chains of amino acids, forming the proteins.
 That encoding is called the genetic code.
-Ribosomes produce those building blocks (amino acids).
+It is *not* a simple scheme of combination of 3 bases with repetition mapping to one amino acid (even though that produces 20 possibilities too).

+The human genome has 3 billion based. *E. coli* has 4.5 million.